Definable regularity lemmas for NIP hypergraphs: Definable regularity lemma for hypergraphs of bounded VC dimension

-Theorem \ref{thm:main1} is more general however as both NIP and fap are only assumed locally for $R$, and can be applied outside of the context of NIP structures. \begin{sample} Let $\CM$ be a pseudo-finite field, viewed as a structure in the ring language (e.g. an ultraproduct of finite fields modulo some non-principal ultrafilter).
+Theorem \ref{thm:main1} is more general however as both NIP and finite approximability are only assumed locally for $R$, and can be applied outside of the context of NIP structures. \begin{sample} Let $\CM$ be a pseudo-finite field, viewed as a structure in the ring language (e.g. an ultraproduct of finite fields modulo some non-principal ultrafilter).
 Then the ultralimit of the counting measures gives a measure on the definable sets in $\CM$.
-This measure is fap on all quantifier-free definable relations (by Lemma \ref{lem: epsilon-approximation for stable relations}, as it is well-known that all quantifier-free formulas in $\CM$ are stable), but not fap for general definable relations (e.g. because the random graph is definable).
+This measure is finitely approximable on all quantifier-free definable relations (by Lemma \ref{lem: epsilon-approximation for stable relations}, as it is well-known that all quantifier-free formulas in $\CM$ are stable), but not finitely approximable for general definable relations (e.g.~because the random graph is definable).
 Still, Theorem \ref{thm:main1} can be applied to any quantifier-free definable relation in this situation. \end{sample}

 We list some specific structures and Keisler measures for which Corollary \ref{cor: reg in NIP} applies to all definable relations (again, see introduction in \cite{distal} for more details).